opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 1. Enter a unique **Email group name**.
 Duplicates are not allowed.
 1. For recipient emails, enter any number of email addresses.
 1. Choose **Save**.
-1. To remove an email group, choose the **Remove email group** red button beside the name of the email group in the list.
-Then choose **Save**, to confirm the removal.

 You can view the list of all email destinations you created on the **Destinations** landing page.
 The **Actions** button on the top right of the **Destinations** page allows you to mange email senders and email groups from this page.